mininet/mininet/README.md

 ### Enjoy Mininet

-Best wishes, and we look forward to seeing what you can do with Mininet to change the networking world!
+Have fun!
+We look forward to seeing what you will do with Mininet to change the networking world.

 Bob Lantz
 on behalf of the Mininet Contributors